isomer-io/MappingSLC/README.md

 That's it! your application should be running by now, to proceed with your development check the other sections in this documentation.
 If you encounter any problem try the Troubleshooting section.

-## Getting Started With Mapping Salt Lake City

-## About Us
-Paisley Rekdal is the Editor for Mapping Salt Lake City.
-Chris Tanseer serves as the Assistant Editor and Web Developer for the project.
-But, but most of all, Mapping Salt Lake City is brought to you by the people in Salt Lake who have contribute their projects.
-We welcome you to [submit work](http://www.mappingslc.org/index .php?option=com_k2&view=item&layout=item&id=4&Itemid=279) and join our community.

-Funding has been provided by [The Utah Humanities Council](http://www.utahhumanities.org/), [The University of Utah] (http://www.utah.edu/), The Richard B. Siegel Foundation, and [Westminster College](http://www.westminstercollege.edu/).

-Mapping Salt Lake City was inspired by the work of [Rebecca Solnit](http://rebeccasolnit.net/)

 ## License
 (The MIT License)